Hassell-Collins dropped from England training squad

 Hassell-Collins, 24, made his debut in the Six Nations in February and played in two of England's five matches.

-Scrum-halves Ben Spencer and Harry Randall also make way, while Leicester's Ben Youngs, England's most capped men's player, is included.
+Scrum-halves Ben Spencer and Harry Randall also make way as Tigers' Ben Youngs and Jack van Poortvliet plus Saints' Alex Mitchell are drafted in.

 The squad is the second of three to be named by head coach Steve Borthwick before the four-Test summer series starts against Wales on 5 August.